I have a chronic pain disease called Fibromyalgia Syndrome.

 My arms will start jamming up, causing shooting pain throughout my elbows, upper arms, neck, head, and shoulders.
 As I try to relax, I’m often jolted back into my harsh reality by shooting pain.
 I try to hold myself tightly as it feels like my body is being pulled apart by some malevolent being.
 This is very unsettling not to mention extremely (yes) painful!

 After diagnosis, a few years into my illness, I became basically bedridden.
 At the beginning of my relationship with my future hubby, I would be awake about four hours a day.
 That was it.
 My normal.
-I could push through a day once in awhile.
+I could push through a day once in a while.
 I made sure to spend that precious ‘awake time’ with Jeff.
 Then this disease turned upside down on me.
 I now get maybe a total of four hours of sleep at night.
 This lack of sleep causes me to lose days!
 I am mentally a train wreck and physically spent and in pain.

 But.
-You ask how I’m doing?
+Do you ask how I’m doing?

 Fibro Women Blogs